 This chapter describes how to communicate with compatible TI units.
-The TI-84 Plus has a USB port to connect and communicate with another TI-84 Plus or TI-84 Plus Silver Edition.
+The TI-84 Plus has a USB port to connect and communicate with another TI-84 series calculator.
 A USB unit-to-unit cable is included with the TI-84 Plus.